 Good moral character

 The meaning of good moral character for U.S. citizenship covers a wide variety of behavior.
-Interface with law enforcement can have significant impact on eligibility for citizenship.
-Even acts which do not result in convictions may impact moral character if they occurred during the statutory period required for good moral character.
-In addition, certain may the foreign national who committed it forever barred from establishing good moral character and naturalizing.
+Interface with law enforcement can have a significant impact on eligibility for citizenship.
+Even acts that do not result in convictions might impact moral character if they occurred during the statutory period required for good moral character.

 Review of file/issues for fraud or a mistake of law